 In addition, each officer has an annual bonus target, expressed as a percentage of base salary.
 Individual targets vary, with more senior positions having proportionately more pay at risk, reflecting the nature and impact of their contributions.
 For each officer, the annual bonus target is multiplied by the overall performance factor generated by the STIP scorecard.
-The following table sets out the target, minimum and maximum bonuses as a percentage of salary for our officers for 2023, based on their individual targets and the ability of the overall performance score to range between 0% and 200%.
+The following table sets out the target, minimum and maximum bonuses as a percentage of salary for our officers for 2024.